Mika Zibanejad: New York Rangers

+In the offseason, the Rangers added Artemi Panarin and he was placed on Zibanejad's line to begin the season.
 Zibanejad scored a goal and three assists in the Rangers' 2019–20 season opener on 3 October 2019, and followed that game with his third career hat-trick against the Ottawa Senators on 5 October.
 He also posted an assist in the game, becoming the sixth player in NHL history with four-point games in each of the first two games of the season, and the first player to do so since John Cullen of the Pittsburgh Penguins in 1990.
 He was the second player in Rangers history to post eight points through the first two games of the season, the fourth in franchise history to score six or more points in that span, and the first in both cases since Rod Gilbert in 1976.
 Zibanejad's game on 5 October made him the first Rangers player with an even strength goal, a power play goal, and a short-handed goal in an away game since Petr Nedved in 2000, and the first Ranger to do so in any game since Derek Stepan in 2014.
 On 8 October, he was named NHL's First Star of the Week.
+After his hot start, Zibanejad missed time with an injury suffered after a high cross-check from Boston Bruins forward Patrice Bergeron.
+During his absence, Panarin found chemistry with Ryan Strome.
+However, after Zibanejad's return Panarin returned to his wing for a short period before being split up.

-On 5 March 2020, Zibanejad became the third player in Rangers history to score 5 goals in a game in a 6–5 win over the Capitals, joining Don Murdoch, who set the mark on 12 October 1976 against the Minnesota North Stars, and Mark Pavelich on 23 February 1983 versus the Hartford Whalers.
+On 5 March 2020, Zibanejad became the third player in Rangers history to score five goals in a game in a 6–5 win over the Capitals, joining Don Murdoch, who set the mark on 12 October 1976 against the Minnesota North Stars, and Mark Pavelich on 23 February 1983 versus the Hartford Whalers.
 Among Zibanejad's tallies was the overtime winner, making him only the second player in NHL history to complete the quintet of goals in the extra period.
 (The other was Sergei Fedorov, who did the same on 26 December 1996, also against Washington.)
+Zibanejad had a good season and the Rangers made the playoffs.
+They faced the Carolina Hurricanes in the first round of an abbreviated playoff series due to the COVID-19 pandemic.
+In the first game, Zibanejad had a goal and two points in a 3–2 loss.
+The Rangers only scored twice more in the series as they were swept by the Hurricanes.